Johnsterr/vue-certification-developer/CHECKLIST.md

 -   Clicking on a button updates the rating of that movie.
 -   The button for the rating number is disabled if that rating is the current one of the movie.

+### Challenge 3

+-   Display each movie rating number within a large yellow `StarIcon` in the top right hand corner of the movie posters
+-   For movies with no rating, show a dash instead of the number and color the `StarIcon` gray